 In accordance with regulation the Society has considered staff that fall under the scope of "material risk takers" (ie. "Code Staff").
 These activities may have a material impact on the risk profile of the firm with the Society classifying its material risk takers to be Executive Directors, Non-Executive Directors and the Senior Management Team.

-Aggregate remuneration for the year ended 31 December 2018 is provided below.
+Aggregate remuneration for the years ended 31 December 2019 and 2018 are provided below.
 Additional information on Executive and Non-Executive Directors is disclosed within the Statutory Accounts.